How to Grow Great Tomatoes in Melbourne

 I’ve been growing tomatoes for decades, and have learnt much about them in the process.
 Using that experience, I’ve put together this guide to growing great tomatoes in Melbourne.

-I also have a spring planting guide for Melbourne based gardeners covering all veggies that you can grow at this time of the year.
+I also have a spring planting guide for Melbourne based gardeners covering all of the vegetables that you can grow at this time of the year.

 The single most important factor when growing tomatoes (or any other veggies) is the choice of variety.